 SPT is charged on gross income from the disposal of crude oil.
 The only deduction permitted is royalty (including overriding royalty).
 SPT becomes payable when crude prices exceed specific thresholds on a sliding scale increasing with the price of crude and depending on the type of licence or PSC held.

 Impost is to be paid by every E&P Licensee in respect of petroleum won and saved at rates per barrel of crude oil and per mscf natural gas as specified by the Minister.
 The applicable rates are published annually.
-The last rate published (for 2016) was 48.6791608 cents per barrel of crude and 8.3929588 cents per mscf of natural gas.
-The 2017 rates will be published in late 2018.
+The last rate published (for 2017) was 47.1533200 cents per barrel of crude and 8.1298828 cents per mcf of natural gas.
+The 2018 rates will be published in late 2019.

-Royalties are payable by Public E&P Licensees and PSC contractors at a rate of 12.5 per cent on the net volume of crude oil and natural gas won and saved from the licensed or contract area at fair market value.
+Effective from 1 January 2018, royalties are payable by Public E&P Licensees and PSC contractors at a rate of 12.5 per cent on the net volume of crude oil and natural gas won and saved from the licensed or contract area at fair market value.
+However, arguably the existing tax paid or tax indemnified PSCs (which typically cover royalties) will prevail, and the Minister will continue to make these payments from his or her share of profit petroleum.
+However the terms of each PSC will need to be considered, and it is possible that any financial hardships experienced upstream will be passed down to the downstream industry.

 Unemployment levy (UL) is payable at the rate of 5 per cent of taxable profits of a person for a current financial year.
 Unlike PPT, no relief is given for losses brought forward.